Major in English and Creative Writing

 Creative Writing Workshops

 Creative Writing majors must complete five writing workshops (15-20 credits).
-Either Honors or one independent study can count as one workshop.
-At least two workshops must be taken in the same genre (fiction, poetry, playwriting, screenwriting, creative non-fiction); students are encouraged to continue study in the same genre as the Intro but this is not a requirement.
+Either Honors or one Independent Study can count as one workshop.
+At least two workshops must be taken in the same genre (poetry, fiction, creative nonfiction, dramatic writing); students are encouraged to continue study in the same genre as the Intro but this is not a requirement.

-NOTE: All majors must take one 200-level Introductory workshop in poetry (ENGCW 271W) or fiction (ENGCW 272W).
-Students at Oxford College may also take ENGCW 270W, the two-genre workshop.
+NOTE: All majors must take one 200-level introductory workshop in poetry (ENGCW 271W) or fiction (ENGCW 272W).
+Students at Oxford College may also take ENGCW_OX 270W, the two-genre workshop, or ENGCW_OX 271W or ENGCW_OX 272W.
 Only one 200-level Creative Writing workshop (270W, 271W, 272W) will be counted towards the major.
-The other four workshops must be 300-level.
-Majors are welcome to take a second 200-level introductory workshop in the other genre, but it is not required and it will not count towards the major.
+The other four workshops must be 300-level or above.
+Majors are welcome to take a second 200-level introductory workshop in another genre, but it is not required and it will not count towards the major.

 - At least two courses concentrating mainly on poetry.